 These proposals will enable us to deliver our vision to transform our inpatient facilities and deliver world-class mental health care in the 21st century, benefiting the people and communities we serve.
 In October 2021, Southwark Council's Planning Committee voted in favour of the scheme

 Provide much needed affordable homes in Camberwell:

 Our proposals will deliver approximately 189 new homes comprising a mix of 1, 2, and 3-bedroom apartments, 50 per cent of which will be affordable homes.
 70 per cent of the affordable homes will be social rented housing and the remaining 30 per cent intermediate housing.
 The housing will be split across three main blocks ranging in height between five storeys fronting on De Crespigny Park, stepping up to eight storeys towards the south, on the hospital side of the site.

 Introduce a new pedestrian walkway to better connect the community:

 Our plans include a new pedestrian North-South link to improve connectivity from De Crespigny Park to Denmark Hill station and beyond.
 We are proposing a pedestrian friendly, car-free development including 568 bicycle spaces.

-Provide a nursery for the children of SLaM NHS Foundation Trust staff:
+Provide a nursery for the children for Trust staff:

 We intend to replace the existing nursery, for 0-4 year olds, which is currently provided for our staff, and incorporate it in our plans for the site.
 The new nursery will be a purpose-built facility with a safe and secure outdoor play area.
 We will keep a nursery service running for our staff at, or as close as possible to, the Maudsley Hospital site, during construction.